Experienced Lean Consultants

 Lean Culture Consulting

 The only way you will achieve sustainable and measurable improvements from Lean, is to create a Lean Culture.
 Culture change is fundamentally important to making Lean part of your continuous improvement / Lean journey.
 However, it isn’t easy to change a company’s culture.
 Lean Cultures are formed from the persistent, disciplined and patient application of change management, employee involvement and a commitment to learning.
 Lean may be implemented in short-term events or projects, but it takes years and even decades to become a truly Lean company.
-Employees must be part of the Lean implementation process, see how Lean is creating measureable value, and know they will benefit from the implementation (and not lose their jobs).
-They must be educated in Lean methods.
-Only by making an investment in your employees will you benefit from the implementation of Lean over the long run and create a true Lean culture.
+Employees must be part of the Lean implementation process, see how Lean is creating measurable value, and know they will benefit from the implementation (and not lose their jobs).
+They must be educated in Lean methodologies.
+Only by making an investment in your employees will you benefit from the implementation of Lean over the long run and create a Lean culture.
 While short term improvements will happen and are something to appreciate, you should think of Lean as continuous improvement without end.
 Toyota is still driving continuous improvement with their long-term view of an endless Lean journey.

 Lean Tools & Lean Training